 Over the past 20 years the Cambodian Church has experienced an extraordinary revival.
 Today there are 400,000 Christians in the country – a steep increase from the 5,000 Cambodian Christians in the 1990s.
-At the heart of this revival is the Modern Khmer Bible, published in 1997.
-Translated in exile when Cambodia was closed and Christians killed, it has been key to the renaissance of the Cambodian Church.
+The Modern Khmer Bible, published in 1997, is at the heart of this revival.
+The translation happened in exile when Cambodia was closed and Christians killed.
+It has been key to the renaissance of the Cambodian Church.

 A new Church